tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 information in TLS 1.3.

-The target domain may also be visible through other channels, such as plaintext client DNS queries, visible server IP addresses (assuming the server does not use domain-based virtual hosting), or other indirect mechanisms such as traffic analysis.
-DoH {{?RFC8484}} and DPRIVE {{?RFC7858}}
+The target domain may also be visible through other channels, such as plaintext client DNS queries or visible server IP addresses.
+However, DoH {{?RFC8484}}
-{{?RFC8094}} provide mechanisms for clients to conceal DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
+and DPRIVE {{?RFC7858}} {{?RFC8094}} provide mechanisms for clients to conceal DNS lookups from network inspection, and many TLS servers host multiple domains on the same IP address.
+Private origins may also be deployed behind a common provider, such as a reverse proxy.
 In such environments, the SNI remains the primary explicit signal used to determine the server's identity.

-The TLS Working Group has studied the problem of protecting the SNI, but has been unable to develop a completely generic solution.
-{{?RFC8744}} provides a description of the problem space and some of the proposed techniques.
-One of the more difficult problems is "Do not stick out" ({{?RFC8744, Section 3.4}}): if only sensitive or private services use SNI encryption, then SNI encryption is a signal that a client is going to such a service.
-For this reason, much recent work has focused on concealing the fact that the SNI is being protected.
-Unfortunately, the result often has undesirable performance consequences, incomplete coverage, or both.

-The protocol specified by this document takes a different approach.
-It assumes that private origins will co-locate with or hide behind a provider (reverse proxy, application server, etc.) that protects sensitive ClientHello parameters, including the SNI, for all of the domains it hosts.
-These co-located servers form an anonymity set wherein all elements have a consistent configuration, e.g., the set of supported application protocols, ciphersuites, TLS versions, and so on.
+This document specifies a new TLS extension, called Encrypted Client Hello (ECH), that allows clients to encrypt their ClientHello to such a deployment.
+This protects the SNI and other potentially sensitive fields, such as the ALPN list {{?RFC7301}}.
+Co-located servers with consistent externally visible TLS configuration (e.g. versions and cipher suites) form an anonymity set.
 Usage of this mechanism reveals that a client is connecting to a particular service provider, but does not reveal which server from the anonymity set terminates the connection.
-Thus, it leaks no more than what is already visible from the server IP address.

-This document specifies a new TLS extension, called Encrypted Client Hello (ECH), that allows clients to encrypt their ClientHello to a supporting server.
-This protects the SNI and other potentially sensitive fields, such as the ALPN list {{?RFC7301}}.
-This extension is only supported with (D)TLS 1.3 {{!RFC8446}}
-and newer versions of the protocol.
+ECH is only supported with (D)TLS 1.3 {{!RFC8446}} and newer versions of the protocol.

 # Conventions and Definitions